08° 48′ S, 115° 07′ E

 This is a free way to support us and allows us to continue creating even more inspiring travel guides.
 Thank you for supporting the love we put into Coordinotes!

-Balangan Beach is a beautiful white sand beach, well known among surfer and sunbathers.
-On the northern tip of this beach, you find the Balang beach cliff, from where you have a stunning panoramic view over the beach and the ocean.
+Balangan Beach is a beautiful white sand beach, well-known among surfers and sunbathers.
+On the northern tip of this beach, you find the Balang beach cliff, from where you have a stunning panoramic view of the beach and the ocean.
 It is the perfect spot to enjoy a beautiful sunset with a drink!

 On top of that, compared to some of the more popular beaches in Bali, Pandawa Beach tends to have a more secluded atmosphere.
 It’s the perfect place if you are seeking a quieter and less crowded beach day.